andysun2015/OPCUA-Adapter-For-Multiple-Opcua-Server/README.md

 ## Make sure your Greengrass Group is ready<a name="opcua-group"></a>
 + Create a Greengrass group \(find more details in [Configure AWS IoT Greengrass on AWS IoT](https://docs.aws.amazon.com/greengrass/latest/developerguide/gg-config.html)\.\)
 + Set up a Greengrass Core on one of the supported platforms \(Raspberry\-pi for [example](https://docs.aws.amazon.com/greengrass/latest/developerguide/setup-filter.rpi.html)\)
-+ [Set up](https://docs.aws.amazon.com/greengrass/latest/developerguide/what-is-gg.html#gg-platforms) your Greengrass Core to be able to run nodejs6\.x Lambda functions
++ [Set up](https://github.com/aws/aws-greengrass-core-sdk-js/) your Greengrass Core to be able to run nodejs12\.x Lambda functions.

 ## Use Greengrass OPC\-UA to Interact with your OPC\-UA Server<a name="opcua-interact"></a>